cole-ruehle/6104-team-project/functional-design.md

         * **effects**: creates `{ node }` with the canonical node id.

 * **notes**:
+    * metadata for nodes vary from implementation to implementation, depending on what the network represents.
     * The concept is multi-source because each node or edge may be contributed by one or more independent sources (e.g., multiple platforms).
     * This supports combining, removing, and updating source-specific network data without affecting other sources.
     * `Networks` represents the owner’s unified network workspace and stores per-owner configuration such as the chosen `root` node.